rasieira98/medium-water-leaking/README.md

     return forecast_snowpark
 ```
 ![image](https://github.com/rasieira98/medium-water-leaking/assets/116558787/f76a845e-9263-41d7-a75f-32652bdc68b6)

+In the image, we can observe 3 segments with 3 different colors.
+In yellow, we have the data used to train the model.
+In blue, we have the actual data used for testing, and finally, in green, we have the flow, which is the prediction calculated by the time-series model generated with Prophet.
+It can be observed that the model is capable of filling in the past, which is very useful in this case for future daily leak detection.

 ## Handling Missing Data (GAPs)
 To address the issue of missing data, we create a view that introduces significant gaps in the data and repeat the forecasting process: